PhysCtrl: Generative Physics for Controllable and Physics-Grounded Video Generation: Method

 \subsection{Physics-Grounded Generative Dynamics}

 Our goal is to learn the distribution of physical dynamics across various materials — termed \emph{generative dynamics} — using a diffusion-based model, thereby avoiding the high cost, hyperparameter sensitivity, numerical instabilities, and generality–accuracy trade-offs of classical simulators.
 We select point clouds as our representation because they flexibly model diverse materials and suffice to control pretrained video models.
-Specifically, each object is represented by 2048 points in practice; we predict their trajectories over time and use them as control signals for video synthesis.
+Specifically, each object is represented by 2048 points in practice; we predict their trajectories over time and use them as control signals for video synthesis. \camrdy{We use 2048 points for guiding video model because prior work~\cite{gu2025das} show that it can achieve similar results with more points.
+Also, works on 4D reconstruction and generation~\cite{huang2024sc, lei2025mosca, zhang2024physdreamer} demonstrated that real-world motion can be represented with a sparse number of basis or control points.}